philippstucki/js1k-2014/README.md

 Credits:
 lft for the hardware chiptune tracker: http://www.linusakesson.net/hardware/chiptune.php
-@syntopiadk for the series on distance estimated fractals http://blog.hvidtfeldts.net/index.php/2011/06/distance-estimated-3d-fractals-part-i/
+@syntopiadk for the series on distance estimated fractals: http://blog.hvidtfeldts.net/index.php/2011/06/distance-estimated-3d-fractals-part-i/
-@kuvos for insisting on 1024 bytes the most basic optimization tips
+@kuvos for insisting on 1024 bytes and the most basic size optimization tips

 # Useful Links